liammoat/ukth-appinnovation-dapr-quickstart/README.md

     > - Build a container image based on the [Dockerfile](https://github.com/dapr/quickstarts/blob/v1.4.0/.devcontainer/Dockerfile).
     > - Create a dev container based on [devcontainer.json](https://github.com/dapr/quickstarts/blob/v1.4.0/.devcontainer/devcontainer.json).
     > - Configure this container, and your dev environment as per the provided config.
-    > If you don't have access to GitHub Codespaces, follow the guide [here](./vs-code-locally.md) to get started using [Dev Containers](https://code.visualstudio.com/docs/remote/containers) locally.

 1. Once your Codespace is ready.
 Open the Terminal and run ```dapr init```.
 Dapr runs as a sidecar alongside your application, and in self-hosted mode this means it is a process on your local machine.
 Therefore, initializing Dapr includes fetching the Dapr sidecar binaries and installing them locally.
 Find out more [here](https://docs.dapr.io/getting-started/install-dapr-selfhost/).